osklunds/kanji-cards/README.md

 This project uses some external data sources and fonts.
 See the sections `External data and acknowledgments` and `Copyright, license, attribution` for more information.

+This project uses some external software libraries.
+See the section `External software libraries` for more information.

 # Source code overview

 The "main" function of this program is the test case `run_main` located in `create_card_tests.cpp`. `run_main` in turn uses the other files and classes.
 See each header file for more details about each file.